VarMattew/nim/README.md

 ## Acknowledgements

-- The Grundy numbering definition (Definition 1.19) follows the combinatorial game theory lecture notes of the Budapest University of Technology and Economics (BME).
+- This project is an optional assignment for the *Algorithmic Game Theory* course (Computer Engineering BSc, BME VIK).
+The Grundy numbering definition (Definition 1.19) follows the course's lecture notes; the BME logo and colours are used with reference to the university.
 - R. P. Sprague (1935) and P. M. Grundy (1939) independently discovered the theorem that bears their names;
   C. L. Bouton (1901) gave the first complete analysis of Nim.